Department of Residential Life

 20 years of age or Junior Status (60 semester hours) on or before September 1 to be exempt for the academic year, or on or before February 1 to be exempt for the spring semester.

 Which hall have I been assigned to?

 A. Hall assignments are made on a rolling basis based on when you submitted your housing application.
-You will be emailed whith your hall assignment within 3 weeks of submitting your housing application.
-If you have questions or concerns please contact Residential Life via email at email@example.com or call us at 253-535-7200.
+You will be emailed with your hall assignment within 3 weeks of submitting your housing application.
+If you have questions or concerns please contact Residential Life via email at firstname.lastname@example.org or call us at 253-535-7200.